TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-operator-nodestatus.md

 # Azure Stack is showing wrong node status

-An Azure Stack is showing the operational node status as “Adding” after an operation like drain, resume, repair, shutdown or start was executed.
+Azure Stack is showing the operational node status as “Adding” after an operation like drain, resume, repair, shutdown or start was executed.
 This can happen when the Fabric Resource Provider Role cache did not refresh after an operation.

 Applies to: Azure Stack build 1808, 1809 and 1811